kiruuuuuuu/ai-resume-builder/README.md

 ## 📝 License

+This project is **Proprietary - All Rights Reserved**.

+**Copyright (c) 2025 Kiran**

+This software is protected by copyright laws.
+Unauthorized copying, modification, distribution, or use of this software, via any medium is strictly prohibited without the express written permission of the copyright owner.

+**Key Restrictions:**
+- ❌ No copying or cloning
+- ❌ No modification or derivative works
+- ❌ No distribution or sublicensing
+- ❌ No reverse engineering
+- ❌ No commercial use without permission

+For licensing inquiries, please contact: **kiruk421@gmail.com**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 ## 👨‍💻 Author